tuva-health/docs/docs/claims-data-fundamentals/service-categories.md

     '1000', '1001', '1002'
 ```
 , and the claim has a valid ms_drg code.
-For professional claims, we define acute inpatient as all claims with a place of serice code of 21.
+For professional claims, we define acute inpatient as all claims with a place of service code of 21.
 #### Skilled Nursing
 For institutional claims, we define skilled nursing as all claims with bill type codes of 21 or 22.
 For professional claims, we define skilled nursing as all claim lines with a place of service code of 31 or 32.